trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   migrated flow service producer/requestor lookups off caller-chosen generic string calls.
 Spec object handles are scoped per `Flow` through WeakMaps and finalizers delete only the handle they registered.
+- The native PubSub boundary slice removed the unused legacy `messaging/subscriber.ts` async queue/fanout implementation.
+Effect's native `PubSub` is an in-process hub and does not replace the broker-backed `PubSubBackend`/NATS boundary, but it should be preferred for future in-process broadcast/fanout needs.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.